cubicflow/cubicflow/_pages/services.md

 # Services sample pricing

-#### Below you will find typical starting prices for some of our common services in&nbsp;US&nbsp;Dollars.
+#### Below you will find typical starting prices for some of our common&nbsp;services.
 You&nbsp;can set up a free project consultation meeting by&nbsp;contacting&nbsp;us.
+(All figures in US&nbsp;dollars)

 <br><br>